 Share of Credit Unions with Positive Net Income

 |State / Territory||Share of FICUs with Positive YTD Net Income (%) - Level|

 Shares on this page are rounded to the nearest percentage point.

-- At least 70 percent of credit unions in every state had positive net income during the first three quarters of 2019.
+- At least 65 percent of credit unions in every state and Washington, D.C. had positive net income during the first three quarters of 2020.

-- The share of federally insured credit unions with positive net income was highest in Alaska, Maine, Nevada, New Hampshire, and Vermont (all 100 percent), followed by Hawaii, Iowa, and New Mexico (all 98 percent).
+- The share of federally insured credit unions with positive net income was highest in Oregon (98 percent) and Washington (96 percent).

 Tables and Downloads